brandur/sorg/content/drafts/microservices-and-the-monolith.md

 * Each service becomes its own [Galapagos][galapagos] of local conventions which makes cross-service contribution difficult.
-The worst cast is that you end up with a true polyglot environment where so many languages are in use that few people can contribute to a sizable number of internal projects.
+The worst case is that you end up with a true polyglot environment where so many languages are in use that few people can contribute to all of them.

-* Operational visibility becomes a huge concern in that it's difficult to reason about what's happening during the execution of a task as it crosses many service boundaries.
+* Operational visibility becomes a huge concern in that it's difficult to reason about what's happening during the execution of a task as it crosses service boundaries.

 * Tooling, alerting, visibility, and other supporting infrastructure need to be installed and managed for every service installation.
 Updates need to be distributed to many different places.
-In general, it's hard to gain company-wide leverage by sharing work.
+It's hard to gain company-wide leverage by sharing work.

 <img src="/assets/microservices-and-the-monolith/monolith.jpg" data-rjs="2" class="overflowing">

-## The Monolith's Cracks (#cracks)
+## The monolith's cracks (#cracks)

 I've now had the opportunity to see both sides of the coin: an internal architecture that was largely service-oriented,